hltj/vertx-future-utils/README.md

 ### Access `CompositeFuture` and the Original `Future`s on Failure
-In `CompositeFutureTuple[2-9]`, there is an additional overload `use()` method, it provides the `CompositeFuture` itself as well as the original `Future`s as parameters to invoke the lambda argument, e.g.:
+In `CompositeFutureTuple[2-9]`, there is an additional overload `use()` method, it provides the `CompositeFuture` itself as well as the original `Future`s as parameters to invoke the lambda argument. e.g.:

 ``` java
 Future<Double> future0 = Future.succeededFuture(1.0);